 NASCAR Federated Auto Parts 400: Harvick wins at Richmond

-The NASCAR Cup Series' August schedule continued in Richmond, Virginia on Sunday, as Kevin Harvick won the Federated Auto Parts 400 — his 60th Cup career win.
+The NASCAR Cup Series' August schedule continued on Sunday in Richmond, Virginia, as Kevin Harvick won the Federated Auto Parts 400 — his 60th Cup career win.

 It was Harvick's second consecutive victory, having snapped a 65-race winless streak by holding on to win last week's FireKeepers Casino 400, moving into position for a NASCAR playoff berth.